 The U.S. District Court for the Middle District of Florida decided an interesting case on the variance doctrine.
 In Ginsburg v.
 United States, Case No: 6-17-cv-1666-Orl-41DCI, 2019 U.S. Dist.
 LEXIS 66166 (M.D.
 Fla.
 Mar.
 11, 2019), the taxpayer/plaintiff argued "that summary judgment should be granted in his favor regarding the gross valuation misstatement penalty because the IRS failed to comply with section 6751(b) of the Internal Revenue Code prior to assessing the penalty."
-Id. at \9.
-The general rule in that subsection is that "No penalty... shall be assessed unless the initial determination of such assessment is personally approved (in writing) by the immediate supervisor of the individual making such determination or such higher level official as the Secretary may designate."
+Id. at 9.
+The general rule in that subsection is that "No penalty . . . shall be assessed unless the initial determination of such assessment is personally approved (in writing) by the immediate supervisor of the individual making such determination or such higher level official as the Secretary may designate."
 I.R.C. § 6751(b)(1).

 The problem for the taxpayer was that he did not allege such IRS noncompliance in his refund claim.
 Ginsburg, 2019 U.S. Dist.
-LEXIS 66166, at \10.
+LEXIS 66166, at 10.
 "He argue[d] that the variance doctrine does not apply in this instance because Defendant bears the burden of demonstrating compliance with section 6751(b)."
 Id.
 The court disagreed and found that "[n]othing precluded Plaintiff from raising the IRS's alleged noncompliance in his refund claim, and Plaintiff's failure to do so prevents this Court from considering it."
-Id. at \11.
+Id. at 11.
+(The controversy surrounding the application of section 6751(b) is discussed at length in the updates to Chapter 12.)

 This case and others underscore one of the perils of the refund route-the variance doctrine and the pressure it puts on the content of the refund claim.
 See, e.g., Logan v.
 United States, 2018 U.S. Dist.
-LEXIS 103654 \8-9 (M.D.
+LEXIS 103654 8-9 (M.D.
 Fla.
 June 21, 2018) (rejecting the taxpayer's argument that two new claims "do not substantially vary from the Original Claim because the IRS is required to investigate all possible grounds for recovery upon receiving a refund claim").
 For further reading on the Ginsburg case, see Keith Fogg, Variance Doctrine Trumps IRS Failure to Obtain Administrative Approval of Penalty, PROCEDURALLY TAXING (May 6, 2019), https://procedurallytaxing.com/variance-doctrine-trumps-irs-failure-to-obtain-administrative-approval-of-penalty/.